susanbao/website/content/authors/admin/_index.md

 I received a bachelor’s degree in automation from Nanjing University, Nanjing, China, in 2016, and a master’s degree in electronic science and technology from Shanghai Jiao Tong University, Shanghai, China, in 2019.
 After graduation, I worked as a full-time software engineer in Shanghai Huawei Technologies Company, China, from 2019 to 2021.
 I joined UConn as a Ph.D. student in computer science and engineering starting in Autumn 2021.

 ## News
+* [2024/8] Start my applied scientist internship at Amazon Robotics, Westborough, MA, USA.
+* [2024/8] Finished my student researcher internship at Augmented Reality team of Google, Mountain View, CA, USA.
 * [2024/7] Our paper "MetaAT: Active Testing for Label-Efficient Evaluation of Dense Recognition Tasks" is accepted by the 2024 European Conference on Computer Vision (ECCV).
-* [2024/5] Start my student researcher internship at Motion Tracking Team of Google, Mountain View, CA, USA.
 * [2024/5] Submit one paper to Neurips 2024.
 * [2024/5] Exciting to receive the Pratt & Whitney Advanced Systems Engineering Fellowship and the Predoctoral Fellowship from UCONN.
 * [2024/1] Our paper "Collaborative Multi-Object Tracking with Conformal Uncertainty Propagation" is accepted by IEEE Robotics and Automation Letters.
 It is available on [arxiv](https://arxiv.org/abs/2303.14346), [website](https://coperception.github.io/MOT-CUP/).